contentstack/contentstack-sveltekit-starter-app/README.md

 ## Tutorial

-We have created an in-depth tutorial on how you can create a React.js starter website using Contentstack’s Node.js SDK and fetch its content from Contentstack.
+We have created an in-depth tutorial on how you can create a Sveltekit starter website using Contentstack’s Node.js SDK and fetch its content from Contentstack.

 [Build Website using Sveltekit and Contentstack](https://www.contentstack.com/docs/developers/sample-apps/build-a-starter-website-using-react-js-and-contentstack/)